 Absorbency Levels of Incontinence Pads

 Incontinence pads are available in different absorbency levels to cater to varying needs.
 If we're talking about reusable pads, light absorbency pads are suitable for those with minor leaks or occasional dribbles (like sneeze pees).
 They are thin and discreet, making them ideal for everyday use.
-Moderate absorbency pads are designed for those with a little more incontinence than occasional dribbles, but not something you'd describe as heavy.
-Heavy absorbency pads are ideal for those who experience a partial bladder emptying.
-Occasionally, we suggest someone with quite heavy incontinence goes to a Postpartum/Super Absorbency pad, but this is quite a large pad.
+Moderate absorbency pads are designed for those with a little more incontinence than occasional dribbles, such as small splashes from exertion or exercise.
+Heavy absorbency pads are ideal for those who experience frequent leaks, continual dribbling and small to moderate gushes.
+For someone with heavy-moderate incontinence, such as partial bladder emptying, we suggest a Postpartum/Super Absorbency pad.
 It is a fabulous pad, don't get us wrong, but we do suggest sticking with an extra-long heavy if it will meet your needs.

 Eco-Friendly Options for Incontinence Pads